wegnite/totrmeme.online/README.md

 # MkSaaS

-Make AI SaaS in days, simply and effortlessly.
+Make AI SaaS in a weekend.

-MkSaaS is a complete Next.js boilerplate for building AI SaaS websites.
-Make money from day one with our battle-tested stack and built-in monetization features.
+The complete Next.js boilerplate for building profitable SaaS, with auth, payments, i18n, newsletter, dashboard, blog, docs, blocks, themes, SEO and more.

 ## Author

 This project is created by [Fox](https://x.com/indie_maker_fox), the founder of [MkSaaS](https://mksaas.com) and [Mkdirs](https://mkdirs.com).
+The official X account for [MkSaaS](https://mksaas.com) is [@mksaascom](https://x.com/mksaascom), you can follow this account for the updates about MkSaaS.

 ## Documentation